Zilliqa/zilliqa-developer/devops/network-upgrade.md

   TYPE should be applied in sequence: {`lookup`, `level2lookup`, `newlookup`, `dsguard`, `normal`}.

-- When running rolling upgrade, separated log files for upgrading pods would be generated under `upgrade_log/` folder.
+- When running the rolling upgrade, separate log files for upgrading pods would be generated under `upgrade_log/` folder.